Tackling the root causes of displacement – strengthening host regions

 Overall term: 2018 to 2023

-The economic inclusion of refugees and inhabitants of selected neighbouring communities in Rwanda has been improved.
+The economic inclusion of displaced people and residents of selected neighbouring communities in Rwanda has been improved.

-The project aims to improve the conditions for refugees.
-The Ministry in Charge of Emergency Management (MINEMA) is being strengthened in terms of specialist knowledge and human resources.
-This project is also creating awareness at other ministries and institutions for measures to address the economic inclusion of refugees.
-In individual districts, the project helps local administrations to identify and implement measures to promote economic development in and close to refugee camps.
-Public-private dialogues with refugees and inhabitants of neighbouring communities are planned, for example.
+The project aims to improve conditions for displaced people, and to this end is strengthening the Ministry in Charge of Emergency Management’s (MINEMA) specialist knowledge and human resources capacities.
+The project is also raising awareness at other ministries and institutions in order to enhance the economic inclusion of displaced persons.
+In addition, the project helps local administrations to identify and implement measures to promote economic development in and around refugee camps.